sylvanerd/LumiaCombat/README.md

 1. Build and deploy to your Spectacles device — see the [Spectacles preview-panel guide](https://developers.snap.com/spectacles/get-started/start-building/preview-panel).
 2. Power on your Hue bulb and make sure it's not paired to a phone (see Setup step 6 if it is).
 3. Walk through onboarding → tap **Go Physical** → connect bulb → place lamp on a surface → press **Start Game**.

+## Next Steps

+- **Virtual / no-hardware mode.** Add an in-Lens virtual light so the full game runs without a physical Hue bulb — and can be published without depending on the Remote Service Gateway.
+- **Gameplay polish and depth.**
+  - Add dedicated player victory and defeat visuals.
+  - Enhance the core game loop.
+  - Polish the overall visuals.
+  - Add levels and difficulty tiers.
+  - Let players choose which hand is the primary combat hand and which hand drives the wrist UI.

 ## License